sebdeckers/base-drafts/draft-ietf-quic-http.md

 # Stream Mapping and Usage {#stream-mapping}

-A QUIC stream provides reliable in-order delivery of bytes, but makes no guarantees about order of delivery with regard to bytes on other streams.
+A QUIC stream provides reliable in-order delivery of bytes in one direction, but makes no guarantees about order of delivery with regard to bytes on other streams.
 On the wire, data is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
 A QUIC receiver buffers and orders received STREAM frames, exposing the data contained within as a reliable byte stream to the application.

-QUIC reserves Stream 1 for crypto operations (the handshake, crypto config updates).
-Stream 3 is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
+QUIC reserves Stream 1 in both directions for crypto operations (the handshake, crypto config updates).
+Stream 3 in both directions is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
+Stream 2 MUST NOT be used.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
-An HTTP request/response consumes a pair of streams: This means that the client's first request occurs on QUIC streams 5 and 7, the second on stream 9 and 11, and so on.
-The server's first push consumes streams 2 and 4.
+An HTTP request/response consumes a pair of streams in each direction: The client's first request occurs on QUIC streams 4 and 5, the second on stream 8 and 9, and so on.
+The server responds on the streams of the same ID in the opposite direction.

-This amounts to the second least-significant bit differentiating the two streams in a request.
+Pushed resources consume a pair of streams from server to client.
+The server's first push consumes streams 6 and 7, the second 10 and 11, and so on.
+This amounts to the second least-significant bit differentiating client and server, and the least-significant bit differentiating the two streams in the request.
+Clients MUST NOT open streams with IDs allocated for server push.

 The lower-numbered stream is called the message control stream and carries frames related to the request/response, including HEADERS.
 The higher-numbered stream is the data stream and carries the request/response body with no additional framing.
-Note that a request or response without a body will cause this stream to be half-closed in the corresponding direction without transferring data.
+Note that a request or response without a body will cause this stream to be closed without transferring data.

 Pairs of streams must be utilized sequentially, with no gaps.
 The data stream is opened at the same time as the message control stream is opened and is closed